MoistOverflow/Palworld-Save-Fix/README.md

 Prerequisites:
 - Install the dependencies [above].
 - The dedicated server is installed, running, and you're able to join it.
-- No viewing cage support.
+- No viewing cage support. (not tested)

 Steps:
 1. Copy your desired save's folder from `C:\Users\<username>\AppData\Local\Pal\Saved\SaveGames\<random_numbers>` to your dedicated server.